Epilepsy and pregnancy: Seizure control during pregnancy and delivery

 An uptick in milder seizures also should be tracked, as this can often signal an increased likelihood of convulsive seizures.

 Pregnant patients with epilepsy should keep track of their seizure activity and report all breakthrough seizures, regardless of severity, to their healthcare providers.

 Sleep deprivation, which often happens in the third trimester of pregnancy and the postpartum period, is a common seizure trigger (particularly for frontal lobe and idiopathic generalized epilepsy seizures).
 Pregnant women with epilepsy should collaborate with their healthcare providers and support system to develop a comprehensive sleep plan during their second trimester.

 ASMs during pregnancy

+ASMs should be continued throughout pregnancy.

 Research shows that different ASMs are associated with different levels of teratogenic risk.
 For best outcomes, women with epilepsy need to start planning for pregnancy with their clinician 12 months in advance, as it can take 3–12 months to switch or adjust their ASM if they are on an ASM with a higher level of teratogenic risk.

 When switching ASMs or adjusting dosages, the goal is to identify the lowest effective ASM dosage that will pose the least teratogenic risk to the fetus while maintaining the patient's seizure control.
 This transition should start well before pregnancy for those who will undergo major changes in their ASM regimen, this could be as much as 12 months before the patient attempts to become pregnant.